DS4PS/cpp-528-spr-2020/schedule.md

 CPP 528 is the third course in the Foundations of Data Science sequence.
 This semester synthesizes and extends work from 526 and 527 by introducing a project management framework.

-It is designed to teach standard frameworks for organizing large data projects and coordinating team efforts using tools in GitHub and R Studio.

 You will apply this knowledge through an applied data project looking at neighborhood change in US metro areas.
 The project is designed as if you are being hired by the government to evaluate two large federal programs designed to revitalize distressed communities.
 Your final deliverable will be a report detailing your conclusions.
 The report will link to a GitHub repository that provides all of the data and code needed to reproduce the results from your study.

 You will be assigned to teams.
 Each team will work on the class project independently.
 The goal of working in a team is to put the project management principles into practice, and to get some experience collaborating on a project that is large enough that tasks must be split between members and redudancy can be used for quality assurance purposes.

+**The course is designed to teach standard frameworks for organizing large data projects and coordinating team efforts using tools in GitHub and R Studio.**

 <br>
 <br>